 A group of stockholders sued eight of the company's board members, alleging that they violated their duty of loyalty to stockholders by running the ads.
 The defendants included Google

-Larry Page, former CEO Eric Schmidt, co-founder Sergey Brin, and five other board of directors members.
+CEO Larry Page, former CEO Eric Schmidt, co-founder Sergey Brin, and five other board of directors members.

 “Google’s directors and officers caused Google to facilitate the

 secure millions in profits, the company ... has now been exposed to significant damage.”

 But U.S. District Court Judge Phyllis Hamilton in the Northern District of California

-problematic.
+were problematic.
 Some of that evidence came from Schmidt's testimony at a Senate Judiciary Committee hearing, at which he said that he learned in 2004 that the Canadian ads might be a liability.

 The dismissal was without prejudice, meaning that the shareholders can file again.
 But Hamilton said that they can only proceed if they have enough evidence to indicate that at least four

-directors members knew before 2009 that the drug ads were problematic.
+board of directors members knew before 2009 that the drug ads were problematic.